maksimKorzh/interactive-xiangqi-apps/README.md

 Later I've adopted the apps based on it to fit <a href="http://www.xqinenglish.com/">Xiangqi in English</a> website by Fang Hao Jian.<br>
 Now it's available for free use in 3rd party websites.

-# Code snippets to embed Xiangqi diagrams into your website
+# Code snippets to embed Xiangqi diagrams
 <a href="https://maksimkorzh.github.io/interactive-xiangqi-apps/apps/embed.html">See demo</a>

     <!-- Play board, no controls -->